stevhens/iOS-Tipsy/README.md

 ## Outline

-This app makes me learn more about Optionals, solidify my understanding of the MVC design pattern and to introduce the concept of Classes.
+This app makes me learn more about Optionals, solidify my understanding of the MVC architectural pattern and to introduce the concept of Classes.

 ## What is Tipsy